Beastcrusher69/Beastcrusher69/README.md

 ### Hi there 👋
-  my name is jay kapadia
+  I am Jay Kapadia
-  1st year student at vishwakarma government rngineering college
+  1st year student at Vishwakarma Government Engineering College Computer Engineering

 <!--
 **Beastcrusher69/Beastcrusher69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.